Electric and Hybrid Vehicles

 Currently, electric and hybrid vehicles account for about 2% of new car sales in the United States.
 A 40% to 50% target by 2030 is ambitious but the global auto industry has embraced electrification.
 Most automakers had already announced similar or more ambitious targets independently.
 Volvo, for instance, plans to be entirely electric by 2030.

 ‘These sales targets are certainly not unreasonable, and most likely achievable by 2030 given that automakers have already baked in large numbers of electric and hybrid vehicles into their future product cycles,’ noted Jessica Caldwell, an analyst at the USA car data site Edmunds.
 ‘Regardless of who has been in the White House, automotive industry leaders have seen the writing on the wall for some time now when it comes to electrification’.
-Electric and hybrid vehicles
+Electric and Hybrid Vehicles

 Pic: www.drivespark.com